-We ask because a class at Yale University called “The Science of Well-Being” is now being offered online -- for free! -- and apparently, it teaches you how to be happier.
+We’re asking about your happiness, by the way, because a class at Yale University called “The Science of Well-Being” is now being offered online -- for free! -- and apparently, it teaches you how to be happier.

 Now, this online version is available through a web-based learning platform called Coursera.

 Psychology professor Laurie Santos introduced the in-person version of the class at Yale, and she also teaches the online course.